anidu001/-hackbio-biocoding-internship./README.md

-HackBio Biocoding Internship – Stage 1 Solutions
+$HackBio Biocoding Internship – Stage 1 Solutions$
 To tackle this task, we developed a set of R scripts for Stage 1 of the HackBio Biocoding Internship.
 These scripts focus on problems related to genomics and population modelling.
 Project Overview
 In this repository, we have implemented four key scripts: